 • Changing communication needs

-What to Look For in a Higher Ed CRM
+What To Look For in a Higher Ed CRM

 Slate is designed to grow with your business, continuously evolving with new features and real-time updates at no additional cost, ensuring you always have leading edge technology to stay ahead without worrying about additional fees.

-Key Questions to Ask When Evaluating CRMs
+When Evaluating CRMs

-Questions That Should Guide Every CRM RFP or Product Demo
+Every CRM RFP Or Product Demo

-Before committing to a CRM ask:
+Before Committing To a CRM Ask:

 • Was this platform built specifically for higher ed?